 Why Is My Car Heater Blowing Cold Air?

 A car heater is designed to keep you cozy when driving around Atlantic City, Egg Harbor, or anywhere else in the wintertime.
-So, if it's blowing cold air, you'll want to find out why as soon as possible.
+So, if it’s blowing cold air, you’ll want to find out why as soon as possible.
+There are a number of reasons why you car heater could be blowing cold air:

 1. Broken Thermostat